 Different plants may be used to balance, entrain, uplift, or enhance each layer of the energy field.

 • Sage and cedar act directly upon the first two layers of the aura— the physical and emotional.
 Science has proven the anti-microbial power of these smudging herbs, long renowned for their “cleansing” power.
-These herbs dispel impurities and pathogens from the altar space and also restore equanimity and joy to the heart.
+These herbs dispel impurities and pathogens from the altar space and restore equanimity and joy to the heart.

-• Turmeric may be used to purify the third layer of the aura, stimulating blood flow and galvanizing willpower.
+• Turmeric Powder may be used to purify the third layer of the aura, stimulating blood flow and galvanizing willpower.

 • Pure Cacao works upon the fourth layer of the aura, nourishing the heart and helping one to find love, forgiveness, and compassion.